 You're not alone if you have questions or concerns about developing a data strategy.
 Creating a data strategy for your business isn’t as complicated as it seems.
 In this post, we’ll walk you through what data strategy is, why a data strategy framework is necessary, and how you can start creating your own.

 - Data Strategy Must-Haves

 - Start Developing a Data Strategy

-Data strategy creates a comprehensive and holistic vision of the data within a business.
-It brings together the key components of data lifecycle management — collection, storage, maintenance, usage, and cleaning — to create an integrated approach across all apps and teams.
+Data strategy offers a comprehensive and holistic vision of how a business handles data.
+It combines the key components of data lifecycle management — collection, storage, maintenance, usage, and cleaning — to create an integrated approach across all applications and teams.
 This helps to maintain accurate, consistent, and relevant data everywhere.

-One sub-section of a data strategy is a data governance strategy, which helps an organization to safeguard its data from inconsistency and inaccuracy.
+One sub-section of a data strategy is a data governance strategy, which helps an organization protect its data from inconsistency and inaccuracy.

-Ethical data use that adheres to data protection regulations
+- Ethical use of data that adheres to data protection regulations